 Ankokuji Temple (Takayama City)

-Ashikaga Takauji and Tadayoshi, the brothers who founded the Muromachi shogunate, built so-called Ankokuji temples throughout Japan to mourn the many people who had died in war.
-The Ankokuji temple in Hida was built in 1347.
-Inside the sutra repository is Japan's oldest rinzo (rotating sutra shelf), which houses the Yuan version of the Tripitaka (a comprehensive collection of Buddhist scriptures compiled during the Yuan Dynasty) that was brought over from Ming China.
-It was designated a national treasure in 1963.
+Ankokuji Temples were built throughout Japan by two brothers of founder of the Muromachi Shogunate, Ashikaga Takauji and Tadayoshi, to pay a tribute to the memory of those killed in action.
+The Ankokuji Temple in Hida Region was built in 1347, and inside the sutra repository is the oldest rinzo [rotating sutra shelf] in Japan, housing the Yuan version of the Tripitaka [a comprehensive collection of Buddhist scriptures compiled during the Yuan Dynasty] that was bought over from the Ming China.

 The Kaisando and Kannondo Halls at Eihoji Temple (Tajimi City)

-Kokeizan Eihoji is a Zen temple founded in 1313.
-The area was named Kokeizan because of its resemblance to the scenery of Mt.
-Lushan (called Kokei in Japanese) in China.
-Built combining Tang Chinese and Japanese architectural techniques, the Kannondo Hall houses a seated statue of the Sho-Kannon Bodhisattva.
-Kaisando Hall is located at the far end of the temple grounds and is said to be a masterpiece of Zen Buddhist architecture.
-The halls were designated national treasures in 1952.
+The Kokeizan Eihoji is a Zen Temple founded in 1313.
+The name of the area "Kokeizan" was taken after the resemblance of the scenery of Mt.
+Lushan ["Kokei" in Japanese] in China.
+Built in a combination of Tang Chinese and Japanese architectural techniques, the Kannondo Hall houses a seated statue of the Sho-Kannon Bodhisattva, and the Kaisando Hall, located at the far end of the temple precinct is said to be the masterpiece of Zen Buddhist architecture.

-The Mieido and Nyoraido Halls at Senshuji Temple (Tsu City)
+The Mieidō and the Nyoraidō of Senjuji Temple (Tsu City)

-Senshuji is the head temple of the Takada branch of Jodo Shin-shu Buddhism, and its vast grounds are home to many historic buildings, including the temple gate, bell tower, and mausoleum of Shinran, the founder of the sect.
-Although the temple buildings were destroyed by repeated fires, the Mieido Hall was rebuilt in 1666 and is one of the largest Buddhist temples in Japan, with a seated statue of Shinran enshrined front and center.
-The Nyoraido Hall was built in 1748 and enshrines a standing statue of Amida Nyorai as its principal image.
-It is one of the largest Zen-style buildings in Japan, and the sight of the Nyoraido and the Japanese-style Mieido standing alongside each other is a truly impressive sight to behold.
-The halls were designated national treasures in 1961.
+Senjuji Temple is the head temple of the Takada school of Shinshu Buddhism, which has over 600 temples nationwide.
+Although the temple buildings were destroyed by fires repeatedly, the Mieido Hall rebuilt in 1666, is one of the largest Buddhist temples in Japan with a seated statue of Shinran enshrined front and center.
+The Nyoraido Hall built in 1748 enshrining a standing statue of Amida Nyorai as the principal image, is one of the largest Zen-style building in Japan.
+It is a magnificent temple with many temple buildings on the grounds, of 11 of which are designated as Important Cultural Properties.
+Two of the buildings, the Mieidō and Nyoraidō, were the first in the Mie Prefecture to be designated as a National Treasure in 2017.

 Hikone Castle Keep, Tsuke-Yagura, and Tamon-Yagura (Hikone City)

-Completed in 1622, Hikone Castle was built over a period of 20 years when the Ii clan moved from Sawayama Castle.
-The castle keep is beautiful and dynamic, with three roofs and three stories, roofs of various appearances, gilded metal fittings, and flower-headed windows (lancet-arched windows at the top).
-The turrets attached to the side of the keep are called tsuke-yagura and those in the form of row houses are called tamon-yagura.
-The castle was designated a national treasure in 1952.
+Constructed in 1622, Hikone Castle was built over in a period of 20 years, when the Ii Clan moved from Sawayama Castle.
+The castle keep is beautiful and dynamic, with three roofs and three stories, roofs of various appearances, gilded metal fittings, and flower-headed windows with lancet arched windows at the top.
+The turrets attached to the side of the keep are "tsuke-yagura" and those in the form of row houses are "tamon-yagura".

 Click here for more on Hikone Castle.

-Konpon-chudo Hall was built in 788 and is the main hall of Enryakuji Temple on Mount Hiei.
-The Konpon-chudo Hall that stands today was rebuilt in 1642 after Oda Nobunaga burnt down the temples of Mt.
+The To-do area of the Enryakuji Temple is where it got its start, by Dengyo Daishi Saicho opening the first of the temple buildings.
+A National Treasure "Konpon Chu-do" [the main temple] was rebuilt in 1642, after Oda Nobunaga burnt down the temples of Mt.
 Hiei in 1571.
-Its principal image is the Yakushi Nyorai (Medicine Buddha), and in front of the principal image is enshrined a lantern holding the “Inextinguishable Dharma Light” that has remained lit for more than 1,200 years.
-The hall was designated a national treasure in 1953.
+The principal image is the Yakushi Nyorai [Medicine Buddha], and in front of the principal image is enshrined a lantern holding the "Inextinguishable Dhama Light", remained lit for over 1,200 years.

 Click here for more on Enryakuji Temple.